mhuertascompany/euclid-school-2025/readme.md

 This repo contains the notebooks and data used in the EUCLID School 2025 lectures and labs.

-# 🔧 Setup: Euclid School 2025
+# 🔧 Setup: Euclid School 2025 (if you prefer to run on colab, skip)

 These notebooks are tested with **conda** (Miniforge / Mambaforge recommended).
 You have two ways to install: